Let's pretend a seller says, "Nope, I'm not paying the buyer agent commission."

-Now, if you get that, I would say you're right, and you really haven't had to do that for years.
-That's not new.
-The only difference today is that the buyer rep fee is not going to show up in the MLS as of July.
+Now, if you get that, I would say that they’re right, and they really haven't had to do that for years.
+The only difference is that the buyer rep fee is not going to show up in the MLS as of July.

 But should you choose not to pay a buyer's rep?